 Primary tabs

 The Institute of Criminology has a worldwide reputation for excellence in both teaching and research.
-PhD candidates benefit from close links with the Institute's six dedicated research centres, providing them with unrivalled opportunities and the support to develop as independent researchers, while being part of an integrated community of criminologists working at different levels and through multidisciplinary approaches.
+PhD candidates benefit from close links with the Institute's six dedicated research centres, providing them with unrivalled opportunities and the support to develop as independent researchers while being part of an integrated community of criminologists working at different levels and through multidisciplinary approaches.

 Learning Outcomes

-The Cambridge PhD is designed as structured, flexible and individual preparation for becoming a professional researcher.
+The Cambridge PhD is designed as a structured, flexible, and individual preparation for becoming a professional researcher.
 It will help students develop the core skills needed by an arts, humanities or social sciences professional researcher of the future, which are valued by both academic and non-academic employers.
 By the end of the programme, candidates will have acquired the skills, experience and knowledge to undertake postdoctoral work (research and teaching) or another related profession.

 Continuing